 - The Basics of Radiography for the Nutrition Support

 From I-64, take the #118 exit onto 29 Bypass North.
 Take the first exit to Rt.
 29 Business/ Fontaine Ave.
 Turn right at the end of the ramp onto Fontaine Ave.
 Fontaine changes into Jefferson Park Ave, continue straight At the fork in the road, turn right (still Jefferson Park Ave).
 The hospital is ~1/2 mile ahead.
 After you drive under the two hospital “links” that goes across the road, turn right at the stoplight.
 Continue past the main entrance to the hospital and the patient parking garage.
 Turn left on 11th street.
 The parking garage is on the left; there is no charge on the weekends.

 Registration and Fees:

 The registration fee for the full program is $375.00.
 We offer a $25 discount to colleagues at fellow Morrison Management Specialists accounts.
 Payment must be made by check or money order payable to Morrison Healthcare (sorry, no credit cards).

 The registration fee includes lunch and light refreshments each day (breakfast and dinner are “on your own”).
 Registration on ‘per day’ basis is not available.
 The GI-Focused program does NOT include the general UVA Nutrition Support Traineeship Manual.
 Handouts for each lecture will be provided.

-Space is limited to only 24 participants.
+Space is limited.
 Registration will be taken on a first come basis.
 To register, please complete the registration form below and remit with payment to the address provided.
 We do require a minimum number of participants to run the program.

 Paid registration may be canceled in writing up by February 27, 2012.
 The amount paid (minus a $75 fee) will be refunded.
 Cancellations after this time will be non-refundable, however, substitute participants will be accepted.